 Some companies have not spelled out a mission and behaviors to support a specific culture.
 This creates confusion for employees.
 For other companies, there is a disconnect.
-They’ve documented their mission and clearly articulated the behaviors, but the behaviors are not consistently talked about and demonstrated.
-Recruits may be told during an interview about the mission and how people interact but find that isn’t how people really act day to day.
+They’ve documented their mission and clearly articulated the behaviors.
+Still, they are not constantly talking about and demonstrating the behaviors.
+Recruits may be told during an interview about the mission and how people interact but find that isn’t how people really act day-to-day.

-Here are a few symptoms of a culture that’s working against you:
+Here are a few symptoms of a company culture that’s working against you:

-- Excuses.
-Excuses.
-Excuses.
-Goals are established.
-Project plans are created.
+You’ve established goals – created project plans.
 Assignments are handed out, but goals and projects are not completed or implemented according to plan.
 There is the never-ending list of reasons, justifications, and excuses as to why something didn’t happen.